stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 ## Rotation

-Next we will apply a rotation to the cube implemented by a factory method on the matrix class that generates a rotation matrix about a given axis:
+Next we will apply a rotation to the cube by implemented the following factory method on the matrix class to generate a rotation matrix about a given axis:

 ```java
 public static Matrix rotation(Vector axis, float angle) {